yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 ## Multiplicity of JSON encodings

-Previous versions of the JSON format {{RFC8259}} allowed several different character
+Previous versions of the JSON format such as the obsoleted {{RFC7159}}
+allowed several different character
 encodings: UTF-8, UTF-16 and UTF-32.
-This is not the case anymore, with the latest standard only allowing UTF-8.
+This is not the case anymore, with the latest standard {{RFC8259}} only allowing UTF-8.
 However older implementations may result in the JWT being misinterpreted by its recipient, and this could be used by a malicious sender to bypass the recipient's validation checks.